 Start Your Career with Confidence

-Australia’s demand for skilled mental health workers has never been higher.
-According to Jobs and Skills Australia, mental-health-related occupations are projected to grow strongly over the next decade, with increasing opportunities across healthcare, community services, and support programs.
+Demand for skilled mental health workers in Australia continues to grow.
+According to Jobs and Skills Australia, mental health and community service occupations are projected to grow strongly over the coming years, with increasing opportunities across healthcare, community services, and support programs.

 A professional, polished resume can make all the difference in standing out to employers.
 Here's how to build one that highlights your strengths, experience, and passion for helping others.